 The special thing about New Zealand is without question its natural wealth and the fact that the landscape can change completely within half an hour by car: from rainforest to white sandy beach, from idyllic green pastures to a red-black volcanic landscape.

 Anyone who asks me about my favorite place will have to prepare for a longer report.
-But one of my big favorites is clear: the Mackenzie Country.
+But one of my big favorites is clearly the Mackenzie Country.

 Where the golden Tussock grass stands out from the turquoise blue lakes Tekapo and Pukaki.
 There, where the view falls on the snow-covered Southern Alps, which rise at their highest point over 3700 m into the sky.
 There, where you only have to close your eyes to see the riders of Rohan galloping across the plain.

-Where the nights are sometimes so cold that you just can't sleep.
-But you don't have to – because whoever sleeps misses a complete darkness and peace – and the most impressive starry sky I've ever seen in my life.
+There, where the nights are sometimes so cold that you can't even sleep.
+But you don't have to – because whoever sleeps misses the absolute darkness and peace – and the most impressive starry sky I've ever seen in my entire life.